 Following consultation, the revised Animal Products Notice: Dairy Recognised Agencies and Persons Specifications has been published.
 A summary of the submission received during the consultation is also available.

 - Animal Products Notice: Dairy Recognised Agencies and Persons Specifications [PDF, 635 KB]

 - Summary of submission [PDF, 437 KB]

-The Ministry for Primary Industries (MPI) proposes to amend the Animal Products Notice: Dairy Recognised Agencies and Persons Specifications.
+The Ministry for Primary Industries (MPI) proposed to amend the Animal Products Notice: Dairy Recognised Agencies and Persons Specifications.